youjin2/mlops/bentoml/examples/streamlit-bentoml/README.md

 ## Setup Dependencies
 ### Python environment
-We use [pre-built bentoml docker image] as a base python development environment for this example.
+We will use [pre-built bentoml docker image] as a base python development environment for this example.
 Additional dependencies (`mlflow`, `dagshub`, `dvc`, ...) are specified in [examples/streamlit-bentoml/requirements.txt] and they are automatically installed while running `docker-compose up`.
 ```bash
 $ cd examples/streamlit-bentoml/